 Our members are involved in the evolution of the law through the cases that they act in.
 They take an active interest in developments in their field of expertise, and regularly comment on changes to legislation, the implications of case law and the process and tactics best used in different cases.
 We provide updates on the law to clients through regular training events.

 If you are a junior solicitor/legal executive, trainee or paralegal, we offer bespoke CPD for you!
-For civil specialists, join our 'Take 5' initiative - their next event is a webinar on Part 36 on 7 July 2021 presented by Chris Payne, Lucy Meredith and Dale Timson.
-Sign up here: https://zoom.us/j/95455134530?pwd=WUJocmJjU0grbUdkbXZHUE5OZmllQT09
+For civil specialists, join our 'Take 5' initiative - their next event is a webinar entitled Litigation 1:01: hints, tips and tactics for every stage of litigation!
+Particularly good for new trainees or those moving into a litigation role.
+We'll run through some of the most common challenges in litigation and talk about how to overcome them.
+Sign up here: https://us06web.zoom.us/webinar/register/WN_rHCHJLbzSVutR4_Axhq7Xg

-We are delighted to host the inaugural event for the Nigeria Group on Private International Law, chaired by Dr Onyoja Momoh on 21 June 2021.
-All interested are welcome to register here: https://zoom.us/webinar/register/WN_Rmpc2CnXRKqtTTsX5dKimg
+We were delighted to host the inaugural event for the Nigeria Group on Private International Law, chaired by Dr Onyoja Momoh on 21 June 2021 and look forward to supporting the group in the future.

 We are always happy to discuss training sessions for clients, either remotely or in person.
 If you would like to organise in house training on a particular topic, please contact our Chambers Director or one of our Practice Managers.